What is gynecomastia reduction?

 What can I expect on the day of surgery?

-Dr. Sailon believes in maintaining the highest degree of safety for his patients.
-Male breast reduction surgery is performed only in fully-accredited operating rooms.
+Dr. Sailon believes in a safety-first approach for all patients.
+Male breast reduction surgery or Gynecomastia is performed only in fully-accredited operating rooms.
 Depending on the procedure selected, you may be a candidate for local anesthesia only (numbing medicine placed in the chest but you are fully awake), IV sedation (an anesthesiologist provides medicine to make you relaxed), or general anesthesia (you go to sleep).
 The decision of which is best will, of course, be in large part up to you.
 Dr. Sailon will review these various techniques in greater detail during your consultation.

 What is the recovery from surgery like?

 You will go home shortly after surgery, accompanied by a friend or relative.
 An elastic pressure garment is to be worn nearly continuously the first 2 weeks to help reduce swelling and optimize your results.
-You will be given pain medication in case there is any significant discomfort in the chest.
+You may be prescribed medication in case there is any significant discomfort in the chest.
 Most can return to school or work after about 5 days.
 Light aerobic exercise can begin 10 days after surgery with full participation in athletics at 4 weeks.